apike/allenpike.com/_posts/2019-10-13-canada-election-guide-2019.markdown

 ## The NDP
 Bringing up the left side of the House, we have longtime social-democrats, the National Democratic Party.
 As with many left-wing organizations, over the years the party has struggled to find balance between its more radically progressive elements and the more electable ones, and has spent most of its history in 3rd place or worse.
 That said, if your politics are progressive, and wealth inequality in Canada is a serious concern for you, then the NDP should be on your radar already.

-As is their style, the NDP promises to spend more money on more programs than the more moderate parties, and have predictably progressive perspectives on social and climate issues.
+As is their style, the NDP promises to spend more money on social programs than the more moderate parties, and have predictably progressive perspectives on social and climate issues.
 For example, the NDP is pledging to build 50,000 new affordable homes per year, whereas the Greens promise to build 25,000 and the Liberals are pledging 10,000.
-Of course it’s easy for the 3rd place party to make pledges, and the bigger question is about which party might actually achieve their targets and how they’ll pay for it all – a tale as old as time.
+Of course it’s easy for the 3rd place party to make pledges, and the bigger question is about which party might actually achieve their targets, and how they’ll pay for it all – a tale as old as time.

 Since being elected leader of the NDP in 2017, Jagmeet Singh hasn’t exactly lit a fire under the party’s base.
 Most press coverage of Singh has focused on either his early struggles to build a national campaign, or commentary on his deft and moving responses to questions about race.
 That said, Singh has recently received positive press for his debate performances, and has in recent days picked up some of the polling numbers Trudeau has lost.